 - Breathable Shoes (1 pair)

 Sneakers are the best fit for us since we use them for long walking days and sightseeing runs, however, any light shoe is good for this.
+If we’re going sneaker, we’ll opt for something a little better looking like Nike’s or On Running Shoes.
 We have also used TOMS in the past when we wanted something a bit more fashionable than a traditional sneaker.
 If it’s strictly a beach vacation and you don’t expect to workout on land, this type of shoe can easily be skipped.

 - Flip Flops (1 pair)